 Before that, I was a FRQSC postdoctoral fellow and part-time lecturer in the philosophy department at Rutgers University.
 I completed my Ph.D. in philosophy at King's College London (KCL) in 2017.

-My areas of specialization are epistemology and ethics, with a focus on metaepistemology and metaethics.
-I also have a strong interest in action theory, logic and critical thinking, metaphysics, the philosophy of technology, and the philosophy of science.
+My areas of specialization are epistemology and metaethics.
+I also have a strong interest in metaphysics, ethics, action theory, philosophy of technology, critical thinking, and philosophy of science.

 I wrote my Ph.D. thesis on the nature and foundations of epistemic normativity under the supervision of Clayton Littlejohn and Maria Alvarez.
 In my dissertation, I critically examine the idea that epistemology is a normative discipline like ethics.
 I held the King's Overseas Research Studentship (now the Graduate School International Research Studentship) and a SSHRC Doctoral Scholarship during my Ph.D.